-On March 7, 2018, the Western Atlas PrivateCo. approved a Stock Option Plan, and on March 16, 2018 granted 2,700,000 stock options in accordance with the terms of the Stock Option Plan to directors, officers, employees and consultants of the PrivateCo.
+On March 7, 2018, Western Atlas PrivateCo. approved a Stock Option Plan, and on March 16, 2018 granted 2,700,000 stock options in accordance with the terms of the Company's Stock Option Plan to directors, officers, employees and consultants of the Company.
 These options were adjusted at the Amalgamation exchange ratio of 1.2410.